andrew/ultimate-awesome/README.md

 - [awesome-ffmpeg](https://github.com/transitive-bullshit/awesome-ffmpeg) - 👻 A curated list of awesome FFmpeg resources.
 - [awesome-3d-diffusion](https://github.com/cwchenwang/awesome-3d-diffusion) - A collection of papers on diffusion models for 3D generation.
 - [awesome-gpt](https://github.com/formulahendry/awesome-gpt) - A curated list of awesome projects and resources related to GPT, ChatGPT, OpenAI, LLM, and more.
-- [awesome-irc](https://github.com/davisonio/awesome-irc) - A curated list of awesome IRC resources.
+- [awesome-hugo](https://github.com/theNewDynamic/awesome-hugo) - A curated list of awesome things related to Hugo, The world's fastest framework for building websites.
 - [awesome-gradient-boosting-papers](https://github.com/benedekrozemberczki/awesome-gradient-boosting-papers) - A curated list of gradient boosting research papers with implementations. .
 - [awesome-sar](https://github.com/RadarCODE/awesome-sar) - A curated list of awesome Synthetic Aperture Radar (SAR) software, libraries, and resources.
-- [awesome-hugo](https://github.com/theNewDynamic/awesome-hugo) - A curated list of awesome things related to Hugo, The world's fastest framework for building websites.
 - [awesome-gatsby](https://github.com/prayash/awesome-gatsby) - ⚛️ 📄 🚀 Awesome list for the mighty Gatsby.js, a blazing fast React static site generator.
 - [awesome-hdl](https://github.com/drom/awesome-hdl) - Hardware Description Languages.
 - [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
 Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".